 Adding wild blueberries to your life will be one of the easiest things you can do to add tons of antioxidants and nutrients to your diet.
 All you have to do is walk down the freezer aisle in your grocery store; then add them with reckless abandon to your smoothies, desserts, drinks, snacks, and more.

-Where to buy Wild Blueberries
+Where to Buy Wild Blueberries

 No need to be in Maine or Canada to get your wild blueberry fix.
 Simply head over to your local grocery store and grab a bag of Wyman's Wild Blueberries in the freezer section.
-They come in 3 pound as well as 15 ounce bags.
+They come in 3-pound as well as 15-ounce bags.

-I eat them year round, and you can too because they are in the freezer section of most major grocery stores.
-Even my mom who lives by a lake in the middle-of-nowhere Alabama keeps her freezer stocked with Wyman's Wild Blueberries from the Walmart.
+I eat them year-round, and you can too because they are in the freezer section of most major grocery stores.
+Even my mom who lives by a lake in the middle of nowhere Alabama keeps her freezer stocked with Wyman's Wild Blueberries from the Walmart.

-How to enjoy Wyman's Wild Blueberries
+How to enjoy Wild Blueberries

 Here are some of my favorite ways to enjoy: